kuzzleio/kourou/README.md

   The users will be exported WITHOUT their credentials since Kuzzzle can't access them.

   You can either:
-     - manually re-create credentials for your users
+     - Manually re-create credentials for your users
-     - use the "mustChangePasswordIfSetByAdmin" option Kuzzle password policies (see https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local/#optional-properties)
+     - Use the "mustChangePasswordIfSetByAdmin" option Kuzzle password policies (see https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local/#optional-properties)
-     - use the "--generate-credentials" flag to auto-generate credentials for your users
+     - Use the "--generate-credentials" flag to auto-generate credentials for your users

   Auto-generation of credentials